p3732/arrival_film_analysis/src/chapter1 introduction.md

 More visions reveal that Ian and Louise end up together.
 Ian also turns out to be Hannah's father, who, as shown throughout previous visions, ends up breaking up with Louise.
 He does so because Louise tells him that she knows about Hannah's early death through visions.
-Ian disagrees with Louise, blaming her for making the wrong choice to have a baby despite knowing how short Hannah will live.
+Ian disagrees with Louise, blaming her for making the wrong choice to have Hannah, despite knowing how short her life will be.

-In the following it is discussed if this accusation of making a wrong choice is justified by analyzing the depiction of Free Will in _Arrival_.
+In the following it is discussed if this accusation of making a wrong choice is justified by analyzing the depiction of free will in _Arrival_.
-Chapter 2 lays the groundwork by examining how the movie focuses on its characters' emotions throughout the story.
+For this chapter 2 lays the groundwork, by examining how the movie focuses on its characters' emotions throughout the story.
-Chapter 3 focuses on communication, the _Arrival_'s central theme.
+Chapter 3 focuses on communication, _Arrival_'s central theme that weaves together all story elements.
-In chapter 4 the two previous points are compared with the effects of the Heptapod language to see how the movie portrays Free Will.
+In chapter 4 the two previous points are compared with the effects of the Heptapod language to show how the movie portrays free will.
 It also discusses the aforementioned accusation.
 Chapter 5 concludes with a brief summary of how _Arrival_ uses the deterministic nature of movies for its narrative structure.